 Bonding – please enjoy quality face time with your children.

 Community Resources – we will assist you in connecting to resources in your community that can strengthen your family.

 Parent Education using Early Childhood STEP (Systematic Training for Effective Parenting):

-This parenting education program, taught in conjunction with Raising a Reader, teaches helpful parenting techniques to improve family communication and encourage cooperation, plus effective discipline strategies that promote self-esteem and mutual respect.
+This parenting education program teaches helpful parenting techniques to improve family communication and encourage cooperation, plus effective discipline strategies that promote self-esteem and mutual respect.